smartcontractkit/crec-sdk/README.md

     "github.com/smartcontractkit/crec-sdk/events"
 )

-// create a CREc client pointed to the CRE Connect URL and with your API key crecClient, _ := client.NewCREcClient(crecURL, crecApiKey)
+// create a CREC client pointed to the CRE Connect URL and with your API key crecClient, _ := client.NewCRECClient(crecURL, crecApiKey)

-// Create CREc events client with trusted signers crecEventsClient, _ := events.NewClient(
+// Create CREC events client with trusted signers crecEventsClient, _ := events.NewClient(
     &events.ClientOptions{
-		CREcClient: crecClient,
+		CRECClient: crecClient,
         MinRequiredSignatures: 3,

         // A list of the public addresses of the trusted DON members